jordanlgraham/entreamigos_es/wp-content/plugins/seo-image/readme.txt

 === SEO Friendly Images ===
 Contributors: freediver
 Donate link: https://www.networkforgood.org/donation/MakeDonation.aspx?ORGID2=920155875
-Tags: seo, images, Post, admin, google
-Requires at least: 2.7
+Tags: seo, images, Post, admin, google, attachment, optimize, photo, picture, image, media, photos, pictures Requires at least: 2.7
-Tested up to: 3.3.1
+Tested up to: 4.1
 Stable tag: trunk

 SEO Friendly Images automatically adds alt and title attributes to all your images improving traffic from search engines.

 == Description ==

 SEO Friendly Images is a Wordpress SEO plugin which automatically updates all images with proper ALT and TITLE attributes for SEO purposes.
 If your images do not have ALT and TITLE already set, SEO Friendly Images will add them according the options you set.
 Additionally this makes the post W3C/xHTML valid as well.